 Due Dates (Anticipated): May 2027 (application deadline, projected)

-Funding Amounts: $25,000 for research at NYPL; typically one award annually; fellowship term is 9–10 months
+Funding Amounts: $25,000 stipend for research at NYPL; typically one fellowship awarded annually.

-Key Information: Applicants must have the legal right to work in the U.S.; NYPL does not sponsor visas for this fellowship.
+Key Information: Open to established and emerging scholars with the legal right to work in the U.S.; NYPL does not sponsor visas.